PurpleKingdomGames/indigo-website/indigodocs/quickstart/setup-and-configuration.md

 title: Setup & Configuration
 ---

-> Updated for release 0.4.0.
+> Updated for release 0.5.0.

 ## Version numbers

-Indigo version `0.4.0` is built against the following version numbers:
+Indigo version `0.5.0` is built against the following version numbers:

 - Scala `2.13.3`
-- Scala.js `1.2.0`
+- Scala.js `1.3.0`
 - Mill `0.8.0`
-- SBT `1.3.13`
+- SBT `1.4.1`

 ## Building Indigo Games

 Indigo games are completely normal [Scala.js](https://www.scala-js.org/) projects.

->Please not that we currently only publish against specific versions of Scala (2.13.3) and Scala.js (SBT: 1.2.0, Mill: 1.2.0).
+>Please not that we currently only publish against specific versions of Scala (2.13.3) and Scala.js (1.3.0).

-You can use either [Mill](http://www.lihaoyi.com/mill/) (Mill 0.8.0 or above) or [SBT](https://www.scala-sbt.org/) (recommend sbt 1.3.13 or greater) to build your games, and for your convenience both Mill and SBT have associated plugins, `mill-indigo` and `sbt-indigo` respectively.
+You can use either [Mill](http://www.lihaoyi.com/mill/) (Mill 0.8.0 or above) or [SBT](https://www.scala-sbt.org/) (recommend sbt 1.4.1 or greater) to build your games, and for your convenience both Mill and SBT have associated plugins, `mill-indigo` and `sbt-indigo` respectively.

 The plugins help you bootstrap your game during development, they marshal your assets and serve as a reference implementation for _one_ fairly basic way to embed your game into a web page or electron app.